 How do I request to be on the waitlist for the SAT?

 If you missed the late registration deadline for the SAT, you can request a spot on the waitlist for a particular test center.
 These requests can be made up to five days before the test date.
-Waitlist registration requires a fee and does not guarantee you a seat or booklet on test day.
+Waitlist registration does not guarantee you a seat or booklet on test day, but if you do get a spot there is an additional $49.00 waitlist fee.
 You will be admitted to the testing facility on a first-come, first-served basis after all other students have checked in.
 For more information, visit the College Board’s SAT Waitlist page.

 How do I register for the SAT if I have a disability?